Thank you for your interest in creating remotely!

 I have to say the the whole experience was far better than I could have imagined resulting in pictures that I have only been dreaming of.
 Ivory’s input was perfect and critical for the success of the shoot.
 I cannot praise her enough and highly recommend her to all photographers.
 I am certainly looking to do a second shoot and continue with exploring more experimental approaches and I am now an advocate of remote shoots because of my experience with Ivory.” – RLux, UK

 ~ ~ ~ ~ ~

 I supply: myself and my experience, my home location, studio backdrops, furniture and props, styling, full frame camera, lenses, tripods, laptop, tethering, liveview software.

-1. A wifi connection (even slow ones seem to work okay)
+1. A wifi connection (even slower ones seem to work)

-2. Download the free www.teamviewer.com software to your computer or laptop (this is how you will see my screen, control the camera settings and view what the lens sees in real time)
+2. Download the free Zoom software to your computer or laptop – no sign up needed (this is how you will see my screen, control the camera settings and view what the lens sees in real time).